 Purple Onion slices - Yeah, Purple AGAIN.
 Green onions would be good too.
 You just need a little onion zip.
 Yum, yum.

-The Savory Tofu Topping
+The Savory Tofu Strips

 I'm keeping it really simple with the tofu topping here.
 I'll include exact amounts of the sauce for the tofu below, but although it's simplistic, it's an all-time fave.
 I've had co-workers tell me that this stuff tastes like real chicken.
 They might've been exaggerating a bit (who knows?!) but I'm convinced you can't get more tasty for this salad.